rapid7/insightconnect-plugins/rapid7_tcell/help.md

 # Requirements

-* Requires an API Key from Insight platform
+* Requires a user API Key from the Insight platform.
+See [tCell API](https://docs.tcell.io/reference#usage-tutorial) for more information on how to retrieve one.

 # Documentation